nerestjs/nerest/CONTRIBUTING.md

 - Write commit messages and PR titles that follow [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) specification
 - Write commits, comments and documentation in English

+## Documentation

+Keep documentation [in the docs repo](https://github.com/nerestjs/docs) up to date.

 ## Publishing

 To publish a new version, [create a new release](https://github.com/nerestjs/nerest/releases/new) on GitHub.
 The release will automatically trigger a new version to be published to npm.